0xpaladinsecurity/zexecutor/README.md

 # zexecutor
 The most basic LayerZero V2 executor example, period.

+*Disclaimer: The ZExecutor is provided as-is and for informational purposes only.
+It is not meant for production usage or any other sort of real-world usage or with private keys with real value on them.*

 ## Getting started
 The ZExecutor requires an executor to be deployed on every configured chain.
 Once you update the configuration, you can run the following command.